Rainfalls Impact on Food Security is Broader Than You Might Realize

 We were reminded about the vulnerability of canals earlier this year, when a ship ran aground in the Suez Canal.

 A common statistic points out that four percent of global trade passes through the Panama Canal.
 This obscures its importance to the United States.
-Plus que 10 percent of our foreign trade relies on it, including about 40 percent of the commerce between the eastern seaboard and Asia.
+More than 10 percent of our foreign trade relies on it, including about 40 percent of the commerce between the eastern seaboard and Asia.

 Just as the amount of rainwater in Panama affects my farm in Iowa, a drought on my farm can drive up the price of food in Jakarta.